mcavs/ESTUStat_2024Fall_DataVisualization/Homeworks/HW#3/Readme.md

 * Draw suitable plots for answering the research questions*
 * Interpret the plots to answer the research questions

-*Draw different type of plot for each research question
+*Use a different type of visualization (e.g., visualizing distribution, properties, associations, etc.) for each research question!